jitsi/docker-jitsi-meet/README.md

 If you are on the unstable branch, build the images with `FORCE_REBUILD=1 JITSI_RELEASE=unstable make`.

-Before deployment, make sure you remove the config file.
 You are now able to run `docker-compose up` as usual.

 ## TODO